 Your Naughty and Nice List

 If money is tight this year make sure to phone some friends or family members.
 There is no shame is telling people there will be no gift exchange this year.
 Years ago this would have seemed impossible.
-Instead ask them if you can plan a coffee break at your house after the holidays are over.
+Instead ask them if you can plan for a coffee or lunch date at your house after the holidays are over.
 Most of the time your friend or family member will feel relieved to not have to purchase extra gifts too.

 Remember to include any near Christmas birthdays.
 My husband has a Christmas birthday so it’s extra important to plan to buy him a gift for his birthday.
 Do not let the holidays ruin a birthday.
 They deal with that enough, make their birthday special.